-In many scientific studies requiring simultaneous testing of multiple null hypotheses, it is often necessary to carry out the multiple testing in two stages to decide which of the hypotheses can be rejected or accepted at the first stage and which should be followed up for further testing having combined their p-values from both stages.
-Unfortunately, no multiple testing procedure is available yet to perform this task meeting pre-specified boundaries on the first-stage p-values in terms of the false discovery rate (FDR) and maintaining a control over the overall FDR at a desired level.
-We present in this article two procedures, extending the classical Benjamini-Hochberg (BH) procedure and its adaptive version incorporating an estimate of the number of true null hypotheses from single-stage to a two-stage setting.
-These procedures are theoretically proved to control the overall FDR when the pairs of first- and second-stage p-values are independent and those corresponding to the null hypotheses are identically distributed as a pair (p_1, p_2) satisfying the p-clud property of Brannath, Posch and Bauer (2002, Journal of the American Statistical Association, 97, 236 -244).
-We consider two types of combination function, Fisher's and Simes', and present explicit formulas involving these functions towards carrying out the proposed procedures based on pre-determined critical values or through estimated FDR's.
-Our simulation indicate that the proposed procedures can have significant power improvements over the BH procedure based on the first stage data relative to the improvement offered by the ideal BH procedure that one would have used had the second stage data been available for all the hypotheses, at least under independence, and can continue to control the FDR under some dependence situations.
-The proposed procedures are illustrated through a real gene expression data.
+Testing multiple null hypotheses in two stages to decide which of these can be rejected or accepted at the first stage and which should be followed up for further testing having had additional observations is of importance in many scientific studies.
+We develop two procedures, each with two different combination functions, Fisher's and Simes', to combine p-values from two stages, given prespecified boundaries on the first-stage p-values in terms of the false discovery rate (FDR) and controlling the overall FDR at a desired level.
+The FDR control is proved when the pairs of first- and second-stage p-values are independent and those corresponding to the null hypotheses are identically distributed as a pair (p_1 , p_2) satisfying the p-clud property.
+We did simulations to show that (1) our two-stage procedures can have significant power improvements over the first-stage Benjamini-Hochberg (BH) procedure compared to the improvement offered by the ideal BH procedure that one would have used had the second stage data been available for all the hypotheses, and can continue to control the FDR under some dependence situations, and (2) can offer considerable cost savings compared to the ideal BH procedure.
+The procedures are illustrated through a real gene expression data.
+Supplementary materials for this article are available online.